 SWAAG is a community archaeology group made up entirely of volunteers with varying levels of archaeological expertise.
-Members of the public may also participate in the dig and it is assumed, until proven otherwise, that they have little or no knowledge and experience of archaeological techniques.
+Members of the public and Students will also participate and it is assumed, until proven otherwise, that they have little or no knowledge and experience of archaeological techniques.